Azure/iotedge-lorawan-starterkit/docs/adr/009_lns_affinity.md

    connection to Iot Hub is opened and only LNS1 has the connection to Iot Hub. **LNS2 updates its in memory state that it does not own the connection for this device**.
-1. When message B gets send (with a higher frame counter*), assuming that this time LNS2 gets it first it **checks again its local state that indicates it's not owning the connection for the device and therefore delays itself X ms before contacting the Function**.
+1. When message B gets send (with a higher frame counter*), assuming that this time LNS2 gets it first, it **checks again its local state that indicates it's not owning the connection for the device and therefore delays itself X ms before contacting the Function**.
    - Here we do *not* want to simply drop the message as LNS1 might not be available anymore (due to a crash, device not in range etc).